Greece Moments Greece Moments

 Pirate Bay of Porto Kagio

-The village of 20 inhabitants offers a handful of overnight accommodation and is worthwhile for all those seeking peace and relaxation who want to be far away from the hustle and bustle.
-Porto Kagio is popular with sailors and also a great starting point to explore the mountainous South Cape on foot (see hike to the South Cape).
+The village of 20 inhabitants offers a handful of accommodation options and is worthwhile for anyone seeking peace and relaxation away from the hustle and bustle.
+Porto Kagio is popular with sailors and is also a great starting point for exploring the mountainous South Cape on foot (see hike to the South Cape).

 #5 Gythio and Eastern Mani

 The eastern side of the Mani Peninsula is also called Kato Mani.
-On a Peloponnese round trip, it is worthwhile to drive along the east coast via the city of Gythio to the next finger.
+On a Peloponnese road trip, it is worth driving along the east coast via the town of Gythio to the next finger.

 alipa beach mani peloponnes